arnaud-jamin/Cog/README.md

 ### Integrating Cog in your project

 > [!IMPORTANT]
 > The way Cog integrates in your project has been simplified.
 If you didn't modify Cog sources, you should remove all your existing Cog source files before updating.
-If you did modify Cog sources and stil have a `CogWindow` folder, consider deleting it before updating.
+If you did modify Cog sources and still have a `CogWindow` folder, consider deleting it before updating.

 The Cog repository has the following structure:
 - `CogSample` - A Sample that demonstrate various Cog functionalities.
 The project was saved in Unreal 5.5